andreimc/animate-css-webpack/README.md

 ## Contributing
 Pull requests are the way to go here.
-Submit a PR and I will review once I get a chance, there are no hard guidelines for PRs just follow some sort of a sesnible style similar to what is there.
+Submit a PR and I will review once I get a chance, there are no hard guidelines for PRs just follow some sort of a sensible style similar to what is there.